8/11/2023

 speaker

 Okay.
 Thank you, Ernesto.
 First, effectively, we are maintaining our guidance of around 17.5%.
-At the beginning of the year, we had probably a conservative approach mentioned at 17.5%.
+At the beginning of the year, we have probably A conservative approach mentioned in 17.5%.
 Now I have already mentioned that we have some downside risk due to potential credit deterioration.
 This is a general framework.
 It's important to note that we already have gone through half of the year with very positive results with an ROE north of 18%, around 18.6%.
-Down the road, what we are expecting is effectively a softer loan growth with a composition that is going to be tilted to retail, but with lower yields than previously expected because we are being more conservative in our origination approach.
-This is going to be accompanied by higher cost of risk and the usual acceleration of non-income sources, effects and transactional activity that is usually higher during the second part of the year.
-And finally, by the seasonal increase in expenses that has two main components, the normal seasonality of the last part of the year that I previously mentioned and the trend in the acceleration of IT and disruptive initiatives.
-All in all, we think that with these elements, we can be around the .5% previously mentioned.
+Down the road, what we are expecting is effectively a softer loan growth with a composition that is going to be tilted to retail but with lower yields than previously expected because we are being more conservative in our origination approach.
+This is going to be accompanied by higher cost of risk and the usual acceleration of non-income sources, effects and transactional activity that is usually higher during the second part of the year And finally, by the seasonal increase in expenses, that has two main components, the normal seasonality of the last part of the year that I previously mentioned, and the trend in the acceleration of IT and disruptive initiatives.
+All in all, we think that with these elements, we can be around the 17.5% previously mentioned.

 speaker

 Maybe just to add on what Cesar mentioned, Ernesto, also when we provided the original guidance, the expected results at Pacifico were not the results we're getting.
-So as we mentioned in the previous call and at the end of the day, due to some specific events, Pacifico is having an outstanding year this year, and that is going to offset in part what Cesar just mentioned.
+So as we mentioned in the previous call and at the investor day, due to some specific events, Pacific is having an outstanding year this year, and that is going to offset in part what Cesar just mentioned.

 speaker